 • EHR integration: Epic, Oracle Health, Meditech, and payer systems all vary in API maturity and local workflow configuration.
 Integration readiness is often the real critical path.

-• HIPAA and PHI handling: The ONC HIPAA Basics guidance is the minimum layer, not a nice-to-have.
-BAA terms, audit logging, access control, and data handling design shape the architecture before you write production automation.
+• Privacy and PHI handling: Data handling, audit logging, access control, and contractual review shape the architecture before you write production automation.

 • Change management: Staff need to know what the agent does, what stays human, and how to escalate.
 Healthcare teams underperform when they treat AI as only a software project.